 I have previously completed entrance counseling for past student loans, do I have to complete Direct Loan entrance counseling?

 No, you will not be required to complete entrance counseling if you have previously completed it for a similar Federal loan under the FFELP Program.
 Only new borrowers will be required to complete Entrance Counseling.

 What are Direct Loan repayment options?

-There are five repayment options available for Direct Loans:
+There are seven repayment options available for Direct Loans:

 - Income Contingent Repayment